alexmannion/alexmannion.github.io/_posts/2020-02-16-forkdriftUpdate.md

 ## What is Production 2?
 The way the class Production 2 works basically goes as follows;<br/>
 Step 1 - Form a team.
-On my team, I was the only artist on a 6 person team.
+I was the only artist on a 6 person team.
 We also had 1 producer, 2 designers and 2 programmers.
-We are known as team **Endless Suffering**.<br/>
+We are known as **Endless Suffering**.<br/>
 Step 2 - Spend 3 weeks coming up with game prototypes.
 Each week is a different prototype.
 Week 1 we worked on Curb Appeal, Week 2 was Forkdrift, Week 3 was Fish'n.<br/>
 Step 3 - As a team, select your favorite game and work on it for another week.
 We selected Forkdrift.<br/>
 Step 4 - Present the game in front of the entire Third-Year game studio + spectators.
 We did, it went well.<br/>